ibm-cloud-docs/discovery-data/projects.md

 After you add a collection and optionally apply more enrichments to the data, a full-featured application is available for you to deploy.
 You can use the application to research your data in depth.
 For more information about using the application, see [Using the deployed Content Mining application](/docs/discovery-data?topic=discovery-data-contentminerapp).

 You can create a collection (CSV file only) from the deployed Content Mining application.
-The collection you create is not added to your existing Content Mining project.
+The collection that you create is not added to your existing Content Mining project.
 A new Content Mining project is created to store the collection.
 {: note}

 ### Custom